Kitura/kitura.dev/content/docs/guides/client/iOSClient.md

 pickerData = ["Apple", "Banana", "Orange", "Pear", "Watermelon", "Mango", "Pineapple", "Lemon", "Kiwi", "Grapefruit"]
 ```

-In order to get the selected value from the UIPickerView, we have to include several functions. after the viewDidLoad() function, add:
+In order to get the selected value from the UIPickerView, we have to include several functions.
+After the viewDidLoad() function, add:

 ```swift
 func numberOfComponents(in pickerView: UIPickerView) -> Int {